 Hyperthyroidism is a condition in which the thyroid gland is overactive and produces too much thyroid hormone.
 If left untreated, hyperthyroidism can lead to other health problems.
 Some of the most serious involve the heart (rapid or irregular heartbeat, congestive heart failure) and the bones (osteoporosis).

 Graves disease is the most common cause of hyperthyroidism.
 It occurs when the immune system attacks the thyroid gland, causing it to enlarge and make too much thyroid hormone.
-It is chronic (long-term) and typically runs in families with a history of thyroid disease or other autoimmune conditions.
+It typically runs in families with a history of thyroid disease or other autoimmune conditions.
 Some people with Graves' disease also develop swelling behind the eyes that causes the eyes to bulge outward.

 Treatment for hyperthyroidism will depend on its cause, your age and physical condition, and how serious your thyroid problem is.
+Sometimes, only observation is needed, but most of the time, some treatment is helpful.
 Available treatments include: